 What are the effects of isolation on children’s social wellbeing?

+The lockdown has severely impacted some people’s mental health.
 A study was carried out in 2015, prior to the Coronavirus outbreak to see the effects of isolation in children aged 5, affects the chances of developing mental health issues in adolescence.
 The two ages were aged 5 and aged 12

 The results concluded that children with ADHD or other attentive behavioural issues, were more at risk to become more socially isolated at aged 12, and that children without these difficulties were at less risk.

 What does this mean for the isolation?

 Public Health England (2015) have put children and adolescence as one of the high risk groups, for developing social interaction problems at a later stage in life due to isolation.
 However this can be overcome by parents emotionally supporting their children during this difficult time.

 Emotionally supportive parenting can be seen to “halt aggression which can help in later life”.
 The parent can help the child by equipping the child with strategies with how to deal with the anger or sadness.
 An example of this could be by reading a book and talking to the child about how the character feels and how they could have reacted in that situation.